TG-Twilight/Starstruck/assets/README_en-US.md

 # 🧊 Starstruck

-*Most of this README was generated with ChatGPT.
-It’s ridiculously handy—just rambled at it for a bit while watching a live stream and boom, full doc.
-My fingers thank me 😜.*
+*Most of this content was generated with ChatGPT — super handy!
+I just talked to it using the “Live” feature for a bit, and it wrote everything out.
+Total lifesaver — no way I’d type this much myself 😜.*

 👀 **Starstruck** is a handy tool that helps you quickly find out **which famous developers have starred a GitHub repository**, along with some fun influence metrics.